Can Cats Eat Eggs? Are They Safe And Good, Or Bad For Them?

 Many cat owners out there will probably ask the question – if eggs are so good for us, can we give them to our feline pets?
 Are they safe?

-As carnivores, cats thrive primary on protein instead of on fiber, unlike humans or dogs.
-Their organisms need the natural proteins, fats and vitamins derived from real meat.
+As carnivores, cats thrive primarily on protein.
+Their bodies need the natural proteins, fats and vitamins derived from real meat.
 But since eggs are rich on protein and their yolks are high on natural fats, can cats eat eggs safely?

 Yes, cats can eat eggs.

 Lots of high quality cat food manufacturers include more than just meat in their formulas.
 Oils, berries, vegetables and some plant-based products – all of these can be found in cat foods as they are quite healthy for your feline friend.

 However, as it is with everything else in life, feeding your cat with eggs has its advantages and downsides.

 Why Are Eggs Good For Cats And Kittens?

 Before we dive into the dangers of giving eggs to your fluffy pal, let’s review some of the nutritional benefits of this food item.

 - Vitamins A, B12, D, E, K